-The impact of music therapy on children with Dravet Syndrome
+The Effect of Music Therapy on Behaviours that Challenge for Children with Dravet Syndrome

 Lead researcher: Leanne O’Keeffe, Arts Therapist